OSGeo/PROJ/docs/source/development/quickstart.rst

 .. literalinclude:: ../../../examples/pj_obs_api_mini_demo.c
   :language: c
-  :lines: 56
+  :lines: 57
   :dedent: 4

-The coordinate defined above is transformed with ``proj_trans_coord``.
+The coordinate defined above is transformed with ``proj_trans``.
 For this a ``PJ`` object, a transformation direction (either forward or inverse) and the coordinate is needed.
 The transformed coordinate is returned in ``b``.
 Here the forward (``PJ_FWD``) transformation from geodetic to UTM is made.

 .. literalinclude:: ../../../examples/pj_obs_api_mini_demo.c
   :language: c
-  :lines: 59-60
+  :lines: 60-61
   :dedent: 4

 The inverse transformation (UTM to geodetic) is done similar to above,